desktop/desktop/docs/technical/the-great-stores-migration.md

     - replace `RepositorySettingsStore` with a module containing it's functionality, as the component does not raise state changes.
 These functions can be moved closer to the components that need it for now.
+ - decompose `app-state.ts` into separate code files - the source is over 700
+   lines of interfaces, and breaking this up into separate files around what they represent.

 ### Stage 2 - Review and organize `IAppState` shape